 According to a study from Loyola University in Chicago, a sufficient amount of vitamin D-2 supplement might be able to reduce depression in women with high blood pressure.
-Also, it can reduce the sensory and neuropathic pain.
+Also, it can reduce sensory and neuropathic pain.

 In this study, researchers tried to examine the effects of Vitamin D on depression as well.
 As a result, women with depression and diabetes consumed a specific dose of vitamin D-2 on a weekly basis.
 In fact, they took 50,000 IUs of vitamin D-2 for 24 weeks.

 A different study published in 2014, stated that 71% of patients had vitamin D deficiency while only 21% has insufficiency.
-The insufficient amount of this vitamin increased the pain sensitivity and caused impaired pain processing.
+The insufficient amount of this vitamin increased pain sensitivity and caused impaired pain processing.

 Moreover, a press release stated that the Loyola researchers received funding from the National Institute of Nursing Research to conduct more trials.
 As a result, they issued a separate trial to study the effects of the different doses of vitamin D-3 supplements.

-The goal was to see if this supplement might help women with diabetes to improve their overall health.
+The goal was to see if this supplement might help women with this disease to improve their overall health.
 The co-author and professor at Loyola University, Sue Penckofer, said that vitamin D is immensely popular due to its benefits.
 But, it can also prove useful for chronic diseases like diabetes type 2.

-Furthermore, this study can help shed some light on understanding the role vitamin D has in managing the health in women with high blood pressure.
+Furthermore, this study can help shed some light on understanding the role vitamin D has in managing health in women with high blood pressure.

 Many recommend taking vitamin D supplements.
 These supplements can be found in almost any corner store.
 However, the supplement that contains a high dosage of vitamin D ( 50,000 units) can only be purchased with a prescription.